L337C0D3R/FreshTab-Pro/README.md

 ## Features

 - Clear cookies, local storage and session storage of any website
-- Works on any chromium based broswers (Chrome, Edge, Brave, Opera, etc.)
+- Works on any chromium based browers (Chrome, Edge, Brave, Opera, etc.)

 ## Installation